 The course consisted of six sessions (over 3 half-days):

 - Introduction, general considerations & blast effects

 - Single-degree-of-freedom (SDOF) analysis methods

-- Spreadsheet analysis tools
+- SDOF spreadsheet analysis tools

 - Design of structural steel members under blast loading

-- Design of RC structural members under blast loading
+- Design of RC structural members under blast loading & round-up

 Dr Graham Schleyer CEng, FIMechE, SFHEA is a Senior Lecturer in the School of Engineering and a member of the Impact Research Centre at the University of Liverpool, having worked previously for several years in the gas industry and for shorter periods with leading consultancies in the UK and the US.
 Over the past 30 years or so he has conducted hundreds of field and laboratory tests on full-size and sub-scale structures involving gas, HE and pressurized air explosions which have provided fundamental insights into the explosion resistance of steel, RC and glazing as well as validation of numerical models and simplified analytical methods.

 Dr Schleyer is co-chair of the International Conference 'Structures Under Shock and Impact' (SUSI) organised by the Wessex Institute.
 He is a previous Royal Academy of Engineering Global Research Award holder (formerly Engineering Foresight Awards), and has published widely in journals, conference proceedings, and government and industry reports.

 For further information and details of the next event please contact: